Intro Seminars

 Course Highlights:

-AI Alignment Track by AI Safety Atlas: Created in collaboration with experts from OpenAI, Cambridge, and CeSIA.
+Curriculum by AI Safety Atlas: Created in collaboration with experts from OpenAI, Cambridge, and CeSIA.

 Format: Available online or in-person